 F1 & F1B Goldendoodles- Grooming, Shedding and Allergy

-When compared, the F1 Doodle will tend to shed more than an F1B.
-Both the F1 Doodle and the F1B require careful and regular grooming, but the F1B needs even more.
-The long, shaggy coat must be brushed regularly.
+When compared, the F1 Goldendoodle will tend to shed more than an F1B.
+Both the F1 Goldendoodle and the F1B Goldendoodle require careful and regular grooming, but the F1B needs even more.
+With long, wavvy coats that must be brushed regularly.
 The F1B Doodle is more hypoallergenic because it’s only 25 percent Golden Retriever.
 The other 75 percent of its genes come from the low-shedding, dander-retaining Poodle.

 Temperament and Personality